ssdorsey/peace-machine/process-notes/BestPractice.md

 After you feel comfortable with your overall knowledge of the country and the identification of the actors, it is important to choose a news outlet to start the coding process.
 There are two ways of doing this:
 * **a.
 Using local media** When using local media, make sure the searching function allows you to filter by date.
 This would make your life easier and would help with being more systematic.
 If you know the language, probably you would be able to obtain more information using local media since it would have more local events that might not appear in other webpages.
 * **b.
 Using Google news** Filtering by date in Google news can be done by entering a search parameter and then below the search bar click on tools.
 A new bar with different option will appear.
 Click on recent and then on customized interval.
 Once here, you will be able to define the date you want to see the results of your search.
+* **c.
+Using archieves of mainstream media outlets** One can also use archieves of specific media outlets.
+Some mainstream newspapers keep digital archieves open to public and allows filtering by date.
+The important point is that the media outlet should not be pro-government.
+Mainstream media can cover news that signal democratic backsliding since the government's control on media is limited especially at the initial phases of democratic backsliding.

 ## 3. Searching for events
 We consider that the best mechanism for recovering the events is introducing a series of keywords into the search bar and generating a filter for the periods of time you are interested in looking.
 It is probably the best approach to use weekly or monthly time periods since those would probably be the frequency of the data we are interested on.
 Once defined the temporal frame, go through the first 5 pages of search results thoroughly and code the events you find in there.
 You will notice that during periods of big events, news are going to be somewhat repetitive.
 Remember that we are interested in the events and not quite in the number of news covering the event. (*MVC: How to deal with events that expand in multiple weeks?*).